folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     1. \textbf{receive}: the value 42 is popped from the queue but pushed onto the history stack.
     1. \textbf{roll receive}: Now when the receive is rolled, the value is moved back from the history stack onto the queue.
-    1. \textbf{rol send}: When the send is rolled the value is moved from the head of the queue into the sender's process.
+    1. \textbf{roll send}: When the send is rolled the value is moved from the head of the queue into the sender's process.

 <!-- Q: Why store the information in the queue stack, and not move the value from the receiver's variable definitions onto the top of the queue?** <- that could work but it's probably harder to use in proofs, so it's not what PPDP picked
 -->